 Christianity has provided a different grounding for David's leadership perspective.
 In the end, Jesus said one has to love God and then love each other.
 Love has to be the framework of a leader, from the top all the way down to the bottom.
 In the end, you are here to serve others, like Jesus did!

 Part of David's life has been shaped by various leadership styles.
-Obviously, the U.S. Marine Corps is the crux of David's leadership perspective, but his Christainity, status as a Stroke Survivor, Parental skills, Baseball, and private practice as an attorney - both at a big and small firm - has made David's leadership style sui generis.
+Obviously, the U.S. Marine Corps is the crux of David's leadership perspective, but his Christainity, status as a Stroke Survivor, Parental skills, Baseball, private practice as an attorney, and seminary, and Chaplaincy have made David's leadership style sui generis.
 Some perspectives are below...

 U.S. Marine Corps